HaxeFlixel/flixel-docs/documentation/01_tutorial/04-3-groundwork.html.md

 First up, let's get our player from the `MenuState` to our `PlayState`.
 Eventually, we'll want a fancy `MenuState` with a button for options, but for right now, we'll just have a button that says "Play" and switches to our `PlayState`.

-1. Go ahead and delete the line we added for our "Hello World" test.
+1. Go ahead and delete the line we added for our "Hello World" test within the `PlayState`.

-	Next, go up to the top of the class - right under where it says:
+	Next, go up to the top of the class within `MenuState` - right under where it says:

 	```haxe
 	class MenuState extends FlxState